 3.Y2.4.1 Accept/Reject HT Activity

-This message accept/rejects the assignment the activity.
+This message accept/rejects the assignment to manage the Heart Team requested, through PCC-Y1 or the assignment to be involved in the Heart Team, requested through PCC-Y3.

 3.Y2.4.1.1 Trigger Events

 The HT Manager or HT Participant sends this message when it learns that respectively a HT Lead or HT Involvement task has been assigned to itself.
-The mechanism to learn this is not defined by this transaction
+The mechanism to learn this is not defined by this transaction.

-The HT Manager or HT Participant shall send this message if:

-the HT Requester has assigned a HT Lead task to it.

-the HT Manager has assigned a HT Involvement task to it.

-The pre-conditions are respectively encoded as:
+If the sender is the HT Manager, the pre-conditions are encoded as: